vqxw/proj1-FixThePix/README.md

 # proj1-FixThePix
+Name of Project: Fix-the-Pix

+Team Members: Raquel, Alexis, and Aldrin

+Class: CST-205

-Take a man out of a set of pictures.
-It will result in a finalized picture without the man
+This will take a man who out of a set of pictures and will result in a finalized image without the man blocking the statue.